surajsharma/paper-jekyll-theme/_posts/2017-10-03-Wombats in Labyrinths.md

 > "If you steal from one author it's plagiarism; if you steal from many it's research."
 	- Wilson Mizner

-Not just banks and brokerages, but analysts of even ratings agencies trot around with a touch-me-not air these days.
-There aren't a lot of axes to grind in the media business, but I've been sharpening mine for the analyst wombat, a creature burrowed deep in a labyrinthine hierarchy meritocratic enough to make an [HUF](https://en.wikipedia.org/wiki/Hindu_joint_family#Hindu_Undivided_Family) business empire look like a mom & pop store.
+Not just big banks and brokerages, but analysts of even rating agencies trot around with a touch-me-not air these days.
+There aren't a lot of axes to grind in the media business, but I've been sharpening mine to hunt down the analyst wombat, a creature burrowed deep in a labyrinthine hierarchy meritocratic enough to make an [HUF](https://en.wikipedia.org/wiki/Hindu_joint_family#Hindu_Undivided_Family) business empire look like a mom & pop store.

 A typical analyst wombat is no different than the rest of us, accidentally trapped in a field of perpetual cognitive dissonance.
-He wants escape, but the only way out is through, so he does the menial job of producing specialised content for a niche audience.
+He wants escape, but the only way out is through, so he does the menial job - producing specialised content for niche audiences.
+What makes the analyst interesting is not the function he performs though, it is rather his location in the financial ecosystem that catalyses the utility of his function.
+Perched between the markets and participants, like a real-life [maxwell's demon](https://en.wikipedia.org/wiki/Maxwell%27s_demon), condemned to separate hot "molecules" from cold.

 I don't know how much time their profession can borrow before artificial intelligence starts eating up into the market share for their skillset, but as a (humble) programmer, I believe it will become commercially scalable before an AI is able to write its first New York Times bestseller.